 Source: www.euromoney.com

-In 2021, JPMorgan managed to stay in the top position, still keeping the biggest market share among other major banks actively participating in the global Forex market.
-With a market share of 11.41%, the bank took the first place in the ranking, followed by UBS (10.2%), Deutsche Bank (8.49%), XTX Markets (6.69%), and Citi (6.18%).
+As we can see, next up in 2021, J.P.
+Morgan still managed to stay in the top position, keeping the biggest market share among other major banks actively participating in the global forex market.
+With a market share of 11.41%, the bank was followed by UBS (10.2%), Deutsche Bank (8.49%), XTX Markets (6.69%), and Citi (6.18%).

 Bank’s Forex Market Share 2021